UPDATED: February 2016

 Project Goals: The purpose of this project is to provide a safe navigation channel for commercial, recreational and US Coast Guard.

-STATUS: The inlet and portions of the harbor channel were dredged in FY2014 using the Government Dredges Currituck and Murden and is scheduled to perform similar work in FY15.
+STATUS: The inlet and portions of the harbor channel were surveyed and dredged in FY2015 using the Government Dredges Currituck and Murden.
+Similar work is scheduled to be performed in FY2016.
 PL 113-2 Supplemental Funds (Sandy) received for this O&M navigation project total $400,000.
 These funds were used to dredge the Cape May Harbor channel and remove shoaling that occurred as a result of Hurricane Sandy (completed in September 2013).

 COMMENTS: Project provides a safe navigation channel for commercial, recreational and US Coast Guard use for the largest Fishery Landing in NJ (13th largest in the US), contributing $35 M/yr in direct fish value and $300M in economic value.
 Project services the only USCG enlisted training base in the country.
 USCG Station, Cape May is also located on the waterway and needs a reliable channel for their Homeland Security mission and critical life safety, search and rescue operations.
 Material dredged is beneficially used in the near-shore in support of the adjacent Federal beach fill.